IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 be done every year (eye exam, foot exam, etc.).
-Still others will describe what medications should be ordered if a patient’s vital signs indicate a health concern needs to be dealt with (such as, for instance, elevated blood pressure).
+Still others will describe what medications should be ordered if a patient’s vital signs indicate a health concern needs to be dealt with (such as, for instance, to address elevated blood pressure).

 Following is a narrative description related to how concurrent CARD processing may be operationalized; this is not normative, but rather illustrative.
 To ensure CARDs are not missed, it is imagined that the
 ***entire CARD stack*** is iteratively processed over the course of the encounter.
-In the first pass, all the CARDs that have “do it during an encounter” as their logic condition will fire TRUE.
+In the first pass, all the CARDs in the stack are procssed.
+Those that have “do it during every encounter” as their logic condition will fire TRUE.
 Depending on how long it has been since the last lab test or foot exam, some “do it every six months” CARDs or “do it every year” CARDs could also fire TRUE.
 For every CARD whose condition statement(s) evaluate to TRUE, either the recommended action is taken, or a reason code is recorded to indicate why the action is *not* to be taken.

-For each CARD, there is new ***resulting data***.
+For each CARD that fired TRUE, there is new ***resulting data***.
 This new data is taken into account as the entire stack-of-CARDs is again processed.
 This is illustrated by the successive invocations of
 \$apply in Figure 8.
-Based on the blood pressure reading, for example, an “order medications” CARD may fire TRUE.
+Based on the blood pressure reading, for example, an “order medications” CARD may fire TRUE during the second pass.
 As before, either the recommended action is taken, or a reason code is recorded to indicate why the action is *not* to be taken.
 This iterative process continues until ***zero*** new CARDs fire TRUE.

-Of course, the ***capabilities*** are different within different care **contexts**.
+Of course, the ***capabilities*** may be different within different care **contexts**.
 Such realities can be reflected in more sophisticated CARD condition logic statements.
 If a community health worker at a remote health outpost has recorded an elevated blood pressure, for